mtakeshi1/concurrencytests/concurrency-checker-core/CurrentlyWorkingOn.md

 # Currently working on:
 - Locks and other interesting checkpoints
   - java.util.concurrent.atomic.*
+  - lock.tryLock -> the checkpoint after the lock tryLock should check for lock acquisition by checking the return value
+- add checkpoint for exception catching
 - callbacks should be invoked by the scheduler thread and not by the actor threads
 - Unsafe?
 - off-heap graph - allows forking